qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 -  Set the value to `-1` to ignore the value set in the chart and export all data.

 ## CSV Export

 The option to export data in CSV format is available in various contexts and can be used to download files containing the “data behind the visual or visuals in that context”.
-CSV exports are not available as email attachments in workflows, at this time.

 ### From the Dataset Analyze Views

 This feature can be found under the download icon in the top right corner of the page.

 ![data_export](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.4_exporting/export1.png#thumbnail-60)